Nelchois/TIL/Semi_group_project/Semi_project01.md

         continue
 driver.close()
 #the summary of book is too long that average length of data is over than 1,000
-#so, we make code seperately.
+#so, we make code separately.